source-academy/general/README.md

 # Source Academy

-This repository contains documentation, resources, and other information that does not fit naturally in any of the specific component repositories.
+This repository contains documentation, resources, and other information that pertains to the Source Academy in general.

 - [Deployment manual](deployment/README.md)